Fokoue22/Intro_to_Prometheus_Monitoring-_Collecting-_Storing-_and_Visualizing_Metrics/README.md

 ### Alertmanager?
 `Alertmanager`: handles alerts sent by Prometheus — it groups, routes, and sends them (e.g. by email, Slack, etc.).

-1. Take up you privilage on your target-host.
+1. Take up you privilage on your Alertmanager server.
 ```
 sudo su - ubuntu
 ```
 2. let rename our ubuntu server to "prometheuse".
 You can as well use the other command
 ```
-sudo hostname target-host
+sudo hostname alertmanager
 ```
 ```
-sudo hostnamectl set-hostname target-host
+sudo hostnamectl set-hostname alertmanager
 ```
 3. For the command to take effect you need to exit(with the command bellow) and login again(with the fist command above)
 ```